 This course is designed as an introduction to applied accounting research.
 Students cover the fundamentals of research relating to both financial and management accounting, and investigate, synthesize and communicate accounting information to inform management decisions.
-The course is designed to build foundation skills for students to successfully conduct applied accounting research that employs qualitative data analysis methods that are employed in accounting practise.
+The course is designed to build foundation skills for students to successfully conduct applied accounting research that employs qualitative data analysis methods that are employed in accounting practice.

-BA 109 - Principles of Management (2) E
+Programme Elective Courses BA 109 - Principles of Management (2) (E)